jri/elm-timelines/README.md

 # Elm Timelines

 Elm Timelines is a user interface for the creation of timelines, written in [Elm](https://elm-lang.org).
 You can use it e.g. as an aid for remembering your life.
 The special trait of Elm Timelines is that it deals with uncertainty.
-You're not supposed to enter dates but draw timespans within a timescale.
-If you're not (yet) certain about a timespan's begin or end you can add a range of uncertainty.
-Elm Timelines visualizes this as "fade-in" resp. "fade-out".
+You're not required to enter exact dates but draw timespans within a timescale.
+If you're not (yet) certain about a timespan's begin or end you can add an uncertainty range.
+Elm Timelines visualizes this as "fade-in" resp. "fade-out" then.

 ![Elm Timelines UI](doc/elm-timelines.png)

 Despite Elm Timelines models and visualizes time it is not a calendar application.
 Instead Elm Timelines provides you a canvas for your mind e.g. for your personal memory process.
-By visualizing different aspects of your life e.g. living places, partners, projects, the screen may inspire you with new questions and jog your memory.
+By visualizing different aspects of your life at the same time e.g. living places, partners, projects, the screen may inspire you with new questions and jog your memory.
 However Elm Timelines does not force you into any topic and you can go to the future as well.

 ## Setup